hashicorp/terraform-website/content/source/docs/cloud/api/admin/settings.html.md

 ## List Customization Settings
 `GET /api/v2/admin/customization-settings`

--> This API endpoint is available in Terraform Enterprise as of version XXXXXX-X.
+-> This API endpoint is available in Terraform Enterprise as of version 202003-1.

 Status  | Response                                                 | Reason
 --------|----------------------------------------------------------|-------